 Please note that after you donate, it can take up to two business days to receive your activation code.

-Already a Member?
+Already a Donor?
 Click here to get your Passport activation link if you have given WUCF your email address.

 View the pages linked below for help with connected television streaming devices:

 - If you have an activation code, you can enter it at: www.pbs.org/passport/

 - If you are a donor and have not received an activation code, check to see if you are eligible for WUCF Passport by using the Donor Lookup Tool: www.pbs.org/passport/lookup/

 - If you would like to make a contribution to receive WUCF Passport as a donor benefit, please sign up online now.

 - If you are having technical issues accessing Passport content, please view the Activation and Troubleshooting tips or contact PBS at 1-844-230-4788 for assistance or open a support ticket here:help.pbs.org/support/tickets/new